Ikarus (Hungarian company): Models between 1951 and 1967

 There are a number of great achievements belonging to the company and one of those were the Ikarus 55 and Ikarus 66 sister models.
-From the two unique models there were a total of 16,726 units built between 1952 and 1973.
+Of the two unique models, there were a total of 16,726 units built between 1952 and 1973.
 Their engines were mounted in the rear section of the vehicles, which had a distinctive configuration and look, resulting in its common nickname Faros (roughly: Buttocks).
 The sister models became icons of Hungarian bus history.

 In the second half of the 1950s, Ikarus started to develop the successors of the Ikarus 30 and 60 models, hence created the Ikarus 31 and the Ikarus 620.
 The former was sold in large numbers to East Germany, while the latter was popular in Hungary and the Soviet Union.

 In 1963, the Hungarian state decided to merge the Általános Mechanikai Gépgyár or ÁMG ("General Mechanical Machine Factory") with Ikarus. ÁMG's factory was in Székesfehérvár, hence the second plant of Ikarus was created there.

 The 1960s were spent by redesigning the palette of models, out of which three models were born, which were based on the same design and elements: Ikarus 180, 556 and 557, which were to give an alternative to all the existing and still operating previous models.
 The Ikarus 180 must be highlighted out of the triumvirate, as it was the first articulated bus model developed and produced by Ikarus.
-Although it must be mentioned, that for the development, the company acquired a Henschel HS 160 USL vehicle, which was developed by the German Henschel company and at the time was regarded as „The Articulated Bus”.
+Although, it must be mentioned, that for the development, the company acquired a Henschel HS 160 USL vehicle, which was developed by the German Henschel company and at the time was regarded as „The Articulated Bus”.
 Ikarus actually disassembled and reassembled the vehicle over and over again in order to understand it.
-Technically it was almost identically copied by the engineers.
+Technically, it was almost identically copied by the engineers.

-In the second half of the 1960s the development of these three vehicles was stopped, when the company decided to invest most of its resources into a new, versatile model series.
+In the second half of the 1960s, the development of these three vehicles was stopped, when the company decided to invest most of its resources into a new, versatile model series.
 This series became known as the Ikarus 200-family (or series).